 God is good.
 All the time.

-BIO: Jeff is the husband of Jennifer Christie – both pro-life bloggers for Save The 1.
+BIO: Jeff is the husband of Jennifer Christie.
 He’s also the father of 5, caregiver to his wife, former Marine, and works as an automotive industry professional.

-Editor’s Note: This article was originally published at Save the 1 and is reprinted here with permission.
+Editor’s Note: This article was originally published elsewhere and was reprinted here with permission in 2016.